 Often times on my Autoimmune Paleo journey I find that I can’t share meals with my toddler.
-In a perfect world my kiddo would eat all my protein and veggie packed meals, but that just isn’t the case.
+Hence the AIP Chicken Nuggets!
+In a perfect world my kiddo would eat all my protein and veggie-packed meals, but that just isn’t the case.
 Recipes like these make my day.
-Fun, creative, satisfying & healthy for both of us!
+Fun, creative, satisfying, and healthy for both of us!
+Real talk, my kid has never eaten fast food, and that won’t change any time soon, but I sure did.
+And my favorite: Chicken McNuggets.
+Oh man I loved them.
+These are way better and oh so good!

-We had just come back from a hike & I wanted little man to get his protein in, but eggs and beef were out since he’s had plenty the last few meals.
-I think the thought of something quick and easy was so tempting, I almost stopped at Whole Foods for some frozen chicken tenders, when I conceded that we have plenty of food at home and anything I make will be better for him.
-It worked out, because now we could share these nuggets, as opposed to any store bought variation that would just be for him.
+We had just come back from a hike and I wanted little man to get his protein in, but eggs and beef were out since he’s had plenty the last few meals.
+I think the thought of something quick and easy was so tempting.
+I almost stopped at Whole Foods for some frozen chicken tenders, then I conceded that we have plenty of food at home and anything I make will be better for him.
+It worked out because now we could share these AIP chicken nuggets, as opposed to any store-bought variation that would just be for him.

 - 4 pastured skinless boneless chicken thighs